Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Introduction

+To account for customer behavior and demand response, \cite{clement2009impact, leemput2014impact, lopes2024demand} generated EV charging profiles by assuming \textit{uniformly distributed} charging sessions throughout the day.
+Similarly, \cite{veldman2014distribution, elnozahy2013comprehensive, leou2013stochastic, zhu2022assessing} attempted to model EV charging profiles by incorporating travel surveys of conventional vehicles to account for user behavior.
+However, they made static assumptions by considering \textit{only the most expected scenario}.
+Such simplifying assumptions regarding charging sessions, along with the overlooking of individual variations in user preferences and commuting patterns, limit the validity of the outcomes.

+For instance, as highlighted in \cite{zhang2020daily}, accurately modeling behavioral patterns, such as departure and return times, is crucial for ensuring the robustness of the analysis.
+Failing to account for the diversity in EV user preferences can lead to underestimating or overestimating system capabilities and their corresponding impact on distribution transformer health.

+Lastly, studies such as \cite{yu2022data} evaluated the impact of incorporating different levels of EV penetration on distribution transformers, but the analysis was restricted to a single type of transformer.
+In order to comprehensively assess HC of a distribution feeder, the impact of EV loads on all the feeder transformers must be analyzed.

+This paper seeks to address the knowledge gaps identified above by proposing a holistic, end-to-end framework that integrates real-world advanced metering infrastructure (AMI) data gathered from an actual distribution feeder, which includes 120 transformers, along with detailed commuting patterns and realistic EV charging scenarios.
+From a \textit{planning perspective}, this comprehensive approach is essential for confidently assessing system capabilities, identifying necessary upgrades, and prioritizing locations to mitigate potential overloading conditions.
+The key contributions of this work are as follows: \begin{itemize} \item A framework is introduced to comprehensively evaluate the HC of distribution feeders, offering a practical solution for system planners of power utilities.

-\item The framework relies on real AMI data, ensuring accurate assessments of system behavior under various scenarios, as opposed to relying on statistical models.
+\item The framework relies on real AMI data, ensuring accurate assessments of system behavior under various scenarios, as opposed to relying on assumed distributions.

 \item The coordination model takes into account key factors such as EV availability, charger types, and peak demand.
-It optimizes charging schedules to minimize costs for customers while preventing overloading of the associated transformer.
+It optimizes charging schedules to minimize costs to customers and considers their availability while preventing overloading of the associated transformer.

 \item The study provides utilities with a method to determine the maximum number of EVs that each transformer can reliably support, along with a confidence rate to account for the stochastic nature of the problem, giving a clearer understanding of system reliability and grid flexibility.